Crowhearted/Crowhearted/README.md

 Please note before interacting that I’m neurodivergent and have some troubles talking with people.
 I may act strange, so please be patient.
 I sometimes also freeze up and stop talking when feeling anxious or shy.
 Please don’t take it personally if I do.

-I’m in a lot of fandoms, but my current main interests are Pokémon, Markiplier egos, Vampires SMP, Iron Lung, and Project Hail Mary.
+I’m in a lot of fandoms, but my current main interests are Pokémon, Markiplier egos, and Vampires SMP.

 Thanks for reading, have a wonderful day!